Path of the Dragon

 About the Author

-Jóhann Haukur Gunnarsson writes at the intersection of systems thinking, neurodivergence, trauma recovery, and spiritual integration.
+Jóhann Haukur Gunnarsson is a software engineer and data scientist who writes at the intersection of systems thinking, neurodivergence, trauma recovery, and spiritual integration.
 This work grows from lived breakdown, rebuilding, and the attempt to forge a path where depth stays accountable to the body, to relationship, and to reality.

 The Invitation

 It appears in the boundary you finally keep.
 In the grief you finally allow.
-In the truth you stop performing and start inhabiting.
+In the life you stop postponing and start inhabiting.

 Path of the Dragon will not hand you a borrowed identity.
 It offers something harder and more useful: a way to become someone you can trust.